RedBearAK/toshy/README.md

     - KDE Plasma desktop tested (Wayland session supported)
     - Some non-default (but official) repos like CRB will be enabled

-- Eurolinux 9.2 (RHEL clone)

-    - Tested with "Server with GUI" installer choice
-    - Default GNOME desktop tested (Wayland session requires extension)
-    - Some non-default (but official) repos like CRB will be enabled

 - AlmaLinux 8.8 (RHEL clone) - Partial support:

     - Tested with "Workstation" installer choice, not "Server with GUI"